Archive

 Our Adolescent Model of Adult Love and Sexual Relationships

-Even though most people don’t really enjoy being caught up in all this, most learn to accept it as part of “normal” love relationships.
-But a more accurate understanding is that such experiences reflect an enthrallment with our own feeling of being “in love,” much more than a response to the other.
+Even though most people dont really enjoy being caught up in all this, most learn to accept it as part of normal love relationships.
+But a more accurate understanding is that such experiences reflect an enthrallment with our own feeling of being in love, much more than a response to the other.
 The former is part of the adolescent experience.
-Read more…
+Continue reading

 Share